Tutoriels Backend

 With Angular we will focus on one category.

-Let's do an image overview of Angular's architecture to visualize the tests.
+Let's take a visual overview of Angular's architecture to visualize the tests.

 Testing with Angular

-Without going into details, Angular simplifies our life with the following tools.
+Without going into details, Angular makes our life easier with the following tools.

 Unit tests use